TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-performance.md

 ### **Deleting large amounts of data**
 If you are wanting to delete large amounts of data without impacting RU:
 * Consider using TTL (Based on Timestamp) [Expire data with Azure Cosmos DB's API for MongoDB](https://docs.microsoft.com/azure/cosmos-db/mongodb-time-to-live)
 * Use Cursor/Batch size to perform the delete.
 You can fetch a single document at a time and delete it through a loop.
-This would help you to slowly delete without impacting your production application
+This would help you to slowly delete without impacting your production application.

 ## **Recommended Documents**